j4ko/Coffee-roulette/README.md

-Coffee-roulette
+Example-Project
 ===============

-A simple project to play with partners and have fun!
+A simple project to play!